simondlevy/MulticopterSim/README.md

 class supports modeling interaction with other moving objects having their own dynamics; for example, in a predator/prey scenario.

+Because we disable UE4's built-in physics, it becomes necessary to compute the status of the vehicle algorithmically.
+To do this, we maintain three status variables: (1) whether the vehicle has sufficient thrust to overcome the force of gravity and become <b>airborne</b>; (2) whether the vehicle has a positive height above ground level (<b>AGL</b>); (3) whether the vehicle has returned to the ground with sufficient force to constitute a <b>crash</b>:

+AGL is approxmiated by [tracing a line segment](https://unrealcpp.com/line-trace-on-tick/) from below the vehicle to the mesh named <tt>Lanscape_0</tt>.

 # Support for other programming languages / packages

 ## Matlab